john-itcsolutions/cheirrs/README.md

 `export FLASK_ENV=development`

-     Also it is a good idea to add the binary code location following, for the snap app, to your PATH.
-     For now;

-`cd /snap/node-red-industrial/30/bin`

 `flask run`

      and go to your own host's LAN address, on a new tab in the browser, with port `1881`,
-     then, in worker-2, `flask run`, from the same location, and go to your worker-2's address with port 1881 in a browser tab on your Host.
+     then, in worker-2, `flask run`, from the home directory, and go to your worker-2's address with port 1881 in a browser tab on your Host.

     These 2 pages can interact, and generate and forward messages, events and commands.